Hand and Wrist

 Wide-awake, no local anesthesia, no tourniquet (WALANT) surgeries

-- PRESCOTT VALLEY – Dr. Mellinger, Dr. Durham and Jamie Pearson, PA-C care for patients in the Prescott Valley clinic (3200 Windsong Drive in the Windsong Medical Plaza).
+- PRESCOTT VALLEY – Dr. Mellinger and Jamie Pearson, PA-C care for patients in the Prescott Valley clinic (3200 Windsong Drive in the Windsong Medical Plaza).

 Hand, Wrist, and Elbow Medical Team